 Lightroom provides for two ways to install/manage plugins.

-The original way to manage plugins in Lightroom 1 was to place plugins into Lightroom's system plugin folder (mentioned on this now-obsolete page).
-You can still do that with modern versions of Lightroom, but plugin management — adding, removing, upgrading — must be done manually, via the file system (e.g. via Explorer or Finder).
+The original (Lightroom 1) way to manage plugins in Lightroom 1 was to place plugins into Lightroom's system plugin folder (mentioned on this now-obsolete page).
+You can still do that with modern versions of Lightroom, but management of plugins installed this way — adding, removing, upgrading — must be done manually, via the file system (e.g. via Explorer or Finder).
 The only way to remove such a plugin is to remove it from the special plugin folder.

 Since Lightroom 2, the normal way to install a Lightroom plugin is to place the plugin somewhere on your drive where you don't mind leaving it (perhaps in a “Lightroom Plugins” folder you create in your home folder), then point Lightroom at it via the plugin manager's “Add” button.
 Users with multiple machines often keep their plugins on a shared Dropbox folder.